-MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, it is important to consider a variety of factors when examining trends over time using MEPS.
-Statistical significance tests should be conducted to assess the likelihood that observed trends are not attributable to sampling variation.
-The length of time being analyzed should also be considered.
-In particular, large shifts in survey estimates over short periods of time (e.g., from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.
+There are also statistical factors to consider in interpreting trend analyses.
 Looking at changes over longer periods of time can provide a more complete picture of underlying trends.
-Analysts may wish to consider using techniques to evaluate, smooth, or stabilize analyses of trends using MEPS data such as comparing pooled time periods (e.g., 1996-97 versus 2012-13), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
+Analysts may wish to consider using techniques to smooth or stabilize analyses of trends using MEPS data such as comparing pooled time periods (e.g., 1996-97 versus 2012-13), working with moving averages or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
 Finally, researchers should be aware of the impact of multiple comparisons on Type I error.
 Without making appropriate allowance for multiple comparisons, undertaking numerous statistical significance tests of trends increases the likelihood of concluding that a change has taken place when one has not.

-FOR MEPS PUBLIC USE RELEASE HC-158
+FOR MEPS PUBLIC USE RELEASE HC-166